 Antitrust & Competition Law

-Bona Law attorneys have exceptional antitrust credentials in all three areas.
+Bona Law attorneys have exceptional antitrust credentials in all four areas.
 Our lawyers come from top law schools and many worked with leading global law firms before joining us.
 The result is that our firm offers the expertise and experience of large law firms, but with the personal treatment, efficiencies, and economies that you can expect from a boutique law firm.
-Our offices in San Diego and New York allow us to serve clients across the United States and globally.Litigation and Appeals
+Our offices in San Diego, New York, Minneapolis, and Detroit allow us to serve clients across the United States and globally.Litigation and Appeals

 Our lawyers have supervised the antitrust aspects of hundreds of mergers, including multi-billion dollar U.S. and global transactions.
 These include contested mergers involving “second requests” and complex econometric evidence.

-Our lawyers regularly make H-S-R filings, but more important, they advise on possible merger clearance problems, help develop merger clearance strategies while the deal can still be re-structured, solve problems if they appear, and advise on integration planning.
+Our lawyers regularly make H-S-R filings, but just as importantly, they advise on possible merger clearance problems, help develop merger clearance strategies while the deal can still be re-structured, solve problems if they appear, and advise on integration planning.
 We also represent companies that want to object to proposed mergers before the antitrust agencies.
 Separately, we advise on joint venture activities, including essential steps needed to protect our clients against the sharing of sensitive competitive information.

 Even unilateral actions (like some individual pricing decisions, including price discrimination, individual “Resale Price Maintenance” programs, or individual discounting claims) can expose a company to liability from antitrust agencies or private plaintiffs.